Hough, Cheshire: Governance

 Hough is administered by Hough & Chorlton Parish Council jointly with the adjacent parish of Chorlton.
 From 1974 the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the new unitary authority of Cheshire East.
 Hough falls in the parliamentary constituency of Crewe and Nantwich, which has been represented by Kieran Mullan since 2019, after being represented by Laura Smith (2017–19), Edward Timpson (2008–17) and Gwyneth Dunwoody (1983–2008).

+Hough was formerly a township in the parish of Wybunbury, in 1866 Hough became a civil parish, on 1 April 2023 the parish was abolished to form "Hough and Chorlton".